What is Blepharoplasty?

-Blepharoplasty, also referred to as eyelid lift, eyelid tuck or eyelid surgery, is a safe, effective and common procedure that allows the surgeon to reshape the upper and lower eyelids.
+Blepharoplasty, also referred to as eyelid lift, eyelid tuck or eyelid surgery, is a safe, effective and common procedure that allows Dr. Peter J. Abramson at Abramson Facial Plastic Surgery & Rejuvenation Center in Atlanta, GA, to reshape the upper and lower eyelids.
 By removing excess fat, skin and atrophied muscles, the eyelid can be reshaped to get rid of bags under the eyes and the excess skin of the upper eyelid which very often obstructs good vision as we age.
 Age, sun exposure, smoking and hereditary factors can all contribute to wrinkles, deep lines and sagging skin around the upper eyes.
 This aging process can cause people to look older as well as cause us to have a tired or sad facial expression.

 Every upper eyelid surgery must be customized for each patient because it is critically important to create a natural, rested look after surgery and not a “wide-eyed” expression.
 In fact, almost every patient considering upper eyelid surgery desires a post-operative appearance that leaves them looking like a rested, better version of themselves without looking strange or “surprised”.

 To view before and after surgical pictures click here.